MCT-master/mct-master.github.io/_posts/2022-07-05-joachipo-telenor-concert.md

   </tr>
 </table>

-This relatively large buffer size (512) and queue buffer (5) resulted in 53 milliseconds of latency being added at the receiving end as the audio is buffered before playback, resulting in a Round Trip Time (RTT) of 132 milliseconds.
-Moreover, the upload speed, or how fast you can send information from your computer to another device or server on the internet, was actually significantly improved (127.44 Mbps) over 5G, compared to the LAN.
-(Average upload speed usually corresponds to 74.96 Mbps for fixed broadband, according to [Speedtest](https://www.speedtest.net/global-index).
+This relatively large buffer size (512) and queue buffer (5) resulted in 53 milliseconds of latency being added at the receiving end as the audio is buffered before playback, for a total Round Trip Time (RTT) of 132 milliseconds.
+Regarding the network, we measured a ping delay of 6ms with a upload speed, or how fast we could send information from our computer to another server in Oslo ([Blix Solutions AS](https://www.blix.com/servers/)), of 127.44 Mbps.
+Upload speed was significantly improved over 5G compared to the LAN (average upload speed usually corresponds to 74.96 Mbps for fixed broadband, according to [Speedtest](https://www.speedtest.net/global-index).
 While downloading information is more common, NMP requires data to travel in the opposite direction as well.
 Playing live music on the network needs fast upload speeds in order to send data to the other musician's server.

 ### **Video transmission**
 For transmitting video through the network, we used [OBS Ninja](https://vdo.ninja/) a cutting edge Peer-to-Peer forwarding technology that offers privacy and ultra-low latency.
 We disabled the audio and added the maximum resolution for the video source.